carrionbee/Reform-Revolution/README.md

 # Reform & Revolution
 Reform &amp; Revolution mod for Victoria 3

+## Reform & Revolution update for 1.5.10 will be releasing on the 3rd of December 12:30 UTC

 **Hello 1.5!**

 *New features!
 Corportatist Labour Syndicates!
 LGBTQ Rights Laws!
 Technocratic Dirigisme!
 Character Interactions! (with more to come!)
 Discreet Powers!
 Converting Ideologies! and more!*